DavidIQ/MultiGroupedPolls/README.md

-# Advanced Polls
+# Multi-Grouped Polls

 ## Installation

-Copy the extension to phpBB/ext/davidiq/AdvancedPolls
+Copy the extension to phpBB/ext/davidiq/MultiGroupedPolls

-Go to "ACP" > "Customise" > "Extensions" and enable the "Advanced Polls" extension.
+Go to "ACP" > "Customise" > "Extensions" and enable the "Multi-Grouped Polls" extension.

 ## Tests and Continuous Integration